JDZant/uo-saga-scripts/README.md

 ## Description
 This repository contains a collection of Lua scripts for Ultima Online Saga.
 These scripts are designed to automate various tasks and enhance gameplay.

-**Note:** While these scripts are functional, they may not work perfectly in all situations.
+**Note:** While these most of these scripts are functional, they may not work perfectly in all situations.
 Feel free to improve them as needed.

 ## Scripts